Pineapple Cucumber Salad Recipe

 Frequently asked questions

-How do I peel and cut a fresh pineapple?
+How do I cut a pineapple?

-First, cut off the green spiky leaves and cut a small slice from the bottom so it will stand up while you cut the skin off.
-Using a sharp knife, cut from the top down as close to the pineapple flesh as possible.
-Then, remove the brown dots, which are called dots.
+First, lay it on its side and cut off the top.
+Then, slice a piece off the bottom so it will stand up while you cut off the skin.
+Use a long, sharp knife to cut from the top down, as close to the flesh as you can.
+Then, use the tip of a paring knife to remove the brown dots (eyes).
+Finally, cut the pineapple into quarters and remove the core.

 More salad recipes: